social change - how procurement plays a role

 Procurement is the custodian of these strategic partnerships that enable the business’s ESG mission.
 They are steering and coaching the suppliers to meet and exceed the social impact briefs.
 They recognize those that rise to the challenge – whether through innovation, invention, or business practice, these suppliers are being spotlighted by Procurement through Supplier of the Year Awards, but the ultimate result, is increased business.

-Long gone are the days when Procurement spoke only about cost savings.
+Long gone are the days when procurement spoke only about cost savings.
 Procurement is now driving the top line and enabling real value creation by leading the charge on behalf of their businesses.
 By partnering based on shared values, social Procurement is creating a positive impact on the environment, people, and the planet.